 Introduction to Bitwise Operators in PHP

-As the name suggests, the bitwise operators in PHP are used for performing operations at a bit level on the operands they are to be operated upon.
-It is done by first converting these operands into their bit-level and afterward the required calculation is done on them.
+As the name suggests, the bitwise operators in PHP perform operations at a bit level on the operands they are to be operated upon.
+It is done by converting these operands into their bit-level, and afterward, the required calculation is done on them.
 Several mathematical operations can be performed at this bit level rather than the Boolean value level for processing fast.

 Top Bitwise Operators in PHP